NickWaterton/iperf3-GUI/README.md

 Tested on Ubuntu 14.04, and Windows 10, **no guarantees** on anything else!

+*The meter.py code was found on the net somewhere and modified by me, so if you recognize it - credit to whoever you are*

 ## Introduction
 This program has the following features:
 * enter your own server ip/fqdm